hall-polymers/pppmd/jbrown/README.md

-## Original PPPMD Package developed by Jonathon R. Brown
+## Original PPPMD Package developed by Jonathan R. Brown

 1. ```read_lammpstrj```: Allows you to read in only wrapped coordinates (scaled or unscaled) from a lammps trajectory file.